 Children with aggressive periodontal disease may be prescribed antibiotics as a supplement to localized treatments.

 Dental antibiotic dosage

 Take the dosage that your doctor prescribes at the intervals prescribed.
 You can see some of the common dosages for antibiotics for some different oral health conditions and infections in the tables below.
-However, these should not replace the instructions given to you by your doctor.
+However, these are only for reference and should not replace your doctor's instructions.

 Tooth infection antibiotics dosage

 A dental abscess won't go away on its own, so it's crucial to seek professional help if you think you may have one.
 Your dentist may prescribe an antibiotic for tooth abscess treatment if the infection has spread to nearby teeth, your jaw, or other areas.